MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 1. requires Windows PowerShell 5.1 installed on the system (can fix this by installing WMF 5.1 on earlier OSes)
 1. operates on de/serialized cmdlet parameters and return values (not on live objects)
-1. all modules imported on Windows PowerShell side share the same runspace
+1. all modules imported into the Windows PowerShell remoting session share the same runspace

 ## KEYWORDS